 2. Epieos

-Epieos is a free Open Source Intelligence (OSINT) tool for email and phone reverse lookup.
+Epieos is a popular Open Source Intelligence (OSINT) tool that offers free email and phone number lookups.

-Its email lookup tool helps you verify if the email is linked to a Google account and if the person left reviews on Google Maps.
-Additionally, it shows which social networks the email address is used on.
+Its email lookup tool helps you verify if the email is linked to a Google account and if the person has left reviews on Google Maps.
+Additionally, it shows social platforms where the email address is registered.

 Here is how to use this tool: